Fabzamm/Sentiment-Analysis-for-Maltese/README.md

 ### `SVM/`

-This folder mirrors the structure of the Naive Bayes folder, tailored for a Support Vector Machine classifier.
+This folder adapts the Naive Bayes folder for building the Support Vector Machine classifier.

 **Key Files:**